hriewe/lovelace-clash-of-clans/README.md

 ### 3) Add the Lovelace resource

-Add a resource in Home Assistant:
+After a refresh, the card should be available on your dashboards.
+If it does not show up, add this resource in Home Assistant:

 - URL: `/hacsfiles/lovelace-clash-of-clans/clash-of-clans-card.js`
 - Type: `module`